-Raymond Scannell is a Theatre Practitioner from Ireland.
+Raymond Scannell is a Writer, Performer & Musician from Ireland.

 As an Actor, Ray has worked with The Gate Theatre, Dublin (The Great Gatsby, The Red Shoes), Rough Magic (Digging For Fire, Famished Castle), has toured internationally with Druid’s The Walworth Farce by Enda Walsh and played ‘Barney Bagnal’ in Druid’s Production of The Silver Tassie, as part of the Lincoln Center Festival 2011, New York.

 As Composer Ray was commissioned by thisispopbaby Theatre Co. to write original music for the Musical Alice in Funderland, (presented and Co-Produced at the Abbey Theatre, March 2012, Nominated for ‘Best Production’, Irish Times Theatre Awards 2013), and composed music for the Award-winning* Abbey Production of Phillip MacMahon’s Town is Dead (*Best Sound Design, Irish Times Irish Theatre Awards 2017).